 Where can I find general information regarding certification requirements or test information?

-A description of each certification, and its requirements, is provided at www.redhat.com/certification/.
+A description of each certification and its requirements are provided at www.redhat.com/certification/.

 What is the difference between an RHCSA and an RHCE?

 RHCSA is intended as the "core" system administration certification offered by Red Hat.
-From the release of Red Hat Enterprise Linux 6, everyone who wishes to earn a system administration certification from Red Hat will begin by earning this credential.
-RHCE is intended as a senior system administration certification.
+From the release of Red Hat Enterprise Linux (RHEL) 6, everyone who wishes to earn a system administration certification from Red Hat will begin by earning this credential.
+Red Hat Certified Engineer (RHCE) represents deeper skills and knowledge in Red Hat Enterprise Linux.
 In order to earn RHCE under Red Hat Enterprise Linux 6 and after, one must earn RHCSA and pass a separate RHCE exam.

 How do I manage my certification profile?

 Log into Red Hat Certification Central portal at www.redhat.com/wapps/certifications/.